Using one bowl and just four ingredients, you can whip up a batch of this deliciously easy lemon buttercream frosting in just 10 minutes!

 Ingredients

 - Lemons – Use the zest and juice of one medium to large lemon.
-This will come to about 2-3 tbsp lemon juice and 1 tablespoons zest.
+This will come to about 2-3 tbsp fresh lemon juice and 1 tablespoons zest.
 Try to only zest the yellow parts of the lemon as the white part can be bitter.

 - Butter – You can use either salted or unsalted butter in this recipe.
 If you use unsalted, you can add a pinch of salt to help cut the sweetness.